Udiesh/Udiesh/README.md

 From winning **National Olympiads in Mathematics & Science** to building **enterprise-grade monitoring systems** that save companies hundreds of hours, my journey has been about turning complex problems into elegant solutions.
 I'm a **Computer Science Engineer** (CGPA: 8.48) who's passionate about crafting backend systems that scale and integrating AI to make applications smarter.

-Currently, I'm working as a **Software Engineer Intern at Doyensys Inc**, where I built a monitoring platform that **reduced manual oversight by 60%** across 200+ critical jobs.
+I've worked as a **Software Engineer Intern at Doyensys Inc**, where I built a monitoring platform that **reduced manual oversight by 60%** across 200+ critical jobs.
 I love the challenge of making systems more intelligent, more efficient, and more reliable.

 **What drives me?** The intersection of **backend engineering**, **artificial intelligence**, and **data-driven insights**.
 Whether it's building RESTful APIs, training ML models, or designing database schemas, I'm always looking for ways to create impact through code.